icevim-editor/icevim/README.md

 # IceVim

-IceVim is a IceVim-fork focused on stability.
+IceVim is a Neovim-fork focused on stability.
 For more information, read [MANIFESTO.md](MANIFESTO.md).

 ## Installing IceVim